-Non-binding exams for failed exams and for grade improvement are administrated by the Examination Office.
+Non-binding exams for failed exams and for grade improvement are administrated by the Student Administration Center/ Examination Office.
 To register your non-binding exam, please use only the form "non-binding exam".

-Please submit the completed form to the Examination Office (during office hours, by mail, or into the office mailbox) no later than 14 calendar days after the announcement of your examination results.
+Please submit the completed form to the Student Administration Center/ Examination Office no later than 14 calendar days after the announcement of your examination results.
 The form can be submitted by email to the Student Administration Center/ Examination Office or by mail to the following address:

 Please note the cutoff period for the registration.
 The announcement of the grade equals the date of the entry of the grade into the campus management system (PULS).